forensicanalysis/forensicworkflows/README.md

     command: ls
 ```
 ## Plugin
-Run either a builtin Go plugin or an executeable from the plugins folder.
+Run either a builtin Go plugin or an executeable from the process folder.
 The
 working directory is the forensicstore.
 Example:

 ```